If your flight was cancelled, you may be able to claim flight cancellation compensation.

 If the airline is able to demonstrate that the reason for the cancellation was beyond their control (extraordinary circumstances) then you will not be able to claim compensation.

-Examples of what would be considered extraordinary circumstances are situations such as worker strikes or severe weather that would actually make flying dangerous.
+Examples of what would be considered extraordinary circumstances are situations such as political upheaval, worker strikes or severe weather that would actually make flying dangerous for the passengers and cabin crew.

 In the event of a cancellation due to extraordinary circumstances, you would still be entitled to receive refreshments and accommodation if required.